sentinelos/tasker/.github/pull_request_template.md

 - [ ] Test all functions
 - [ ] Documentation
 - [ ] Have enough logs to trace activities
-- [ ] Notify developers of necessary actions
+- [ ] Notify developers of necessary tasker